tyjyang/cmgtools-lite/WMass/python/plotter/README.md

 - _--exclude-nuisances_: exclude some nuisances when writing the card, using regular expressions
 - _--keep-nuisances_: keep these nuisances (overriding those excluded by _--exclude-nuisances_)
 - _--mass-nuis_: use only this nuisance parameters for mass shift, neglecting all the others
+- _--dataset_: specify histogram to be used as data (default is data_obs), useful for tests with pseudodata (running combinetf.py with _-t 0_)
+- _--card-folder_: specify a name for a subfolder where all cards and fit results are created (default is nominal), it is useful to avoid overwriting cards from previous tests
+- _--shape-file-postfix_: use this postfix to select a different root file with the histograms (usually the name looks like Wmunu_plus_shapes.root, so it gets Wmunu_plus_shapes_{postfix}.root)

 Some options to customize fit (check the script for more)
 - _--fit-single-charge_: fit single charge
 - _--postfix_: enable the same option of text2hdf5.py, adding a postfix to output file (to distinguish different files without having to change output folder).
 This is propagated automatically to combinetf.py

+Root files containing pseudodata histograms to be used with option _--dataset_ can be produced from a nominal one using _w-mass-13TeV/makePseudoData.py_

 Examples for some realistic fits (Wmass)
 - fit each single charge independently, freezing POIs (to measure mW), selecting mass shift of 100 MeV, and skipping fit to data (thus only doing Asimov)